etianen/logot/docs/index.rst

 .. note::

    These examples all show using :mod:`logot` with :mod:`pytest`.
-See :doc:`unittest` to learn about about using :mod:`logot` with other testing frameworks.
+See :doc:`usage-unittest` to learn about about using :mod:`logot` with other testing frameworks.